-- Use fresh ingredients and/or foods with no salt added.
+- Use fresh ingredients or foods with no salt added.

 - For favorite recipes, you may need to use other ingredients and delete or decrease the salt you would normally add.
 You can take salt out of most recipes, but don't try it if the recipe calls for yeast.

 - Try orange or pineapple juice as a base for meat marinades.

-- Avoid convenience foods such as canned soups, entreés, and vegetables; pasta and rice mixes; frozen dinners; instant cereal; and pudding, gravy, and sauce mixes.
+- Avoid canned soups, entrees, and vegetables; pasta and rice mixes; frozen dinners; instant cereal; and pudding, gravy, and sauce mixes.

-- Select frozen entrées that contain 600 milligrams or less of sodium.
-However, limit yourself to one of these frozen entreés per day.
+- Select frozen entrees that have fewer than 600 milligrams of sodium per serving (140 mg of sodium per serving is considered low sodium).
 Check the nutrition facts label on the package for sodium content.
 Limit yourself to one frozen entree per day.

 - Avoid mixed seasonings and spice blends that include salt, such as garlic salt.